Lethal Bronzing: A Destructive New Palm Disease

 What Can You Do?

 The disease is confirmed by laboratory analysis of tissue extracted from the trunk.
-Remove and dispose of infected symptomatic palms.
+Remove and dispose of infected symptomatic palms so they cannot serve as an inoculum source for other surround susceptible palms.
 Administer antibiotic injections to non-symptomatic susceptible species growing around removed palms.
-Inject oxytetracycline at 3 grams per palm (1 gram for Christmas palm).
-It is not known if the oxytetracycline will help susceptible palm species already showing symptoms.
-However, once the palm spear leaf dies, the palm will die even if lower fronds are still green.
+Inject oxytetracycline at 3 grams per palm (1 gram for small species like Christmas or pygmy date palms).
+Repeat injections every three months for at least two years.
+The oxytetracycline may not be adequate to save palms already showing symptoms.
+This is particularly true if the spear leaf or leaves are already dead.

-Additional information and photos can be found in the UF publication Texas Phoenix Palm Decline.
+Additional information and photos can be found in the UF/IFAS publication Lethal Bronzing Disease.